martukas/superpack/README.md

 ### install

-If non-empty, commands in this field will be run when attempting to install the package.
+Commands in this field will be run when attempting to install the package.
 This script will always be run for `posix` and `powershell` types.
 For types referencing existing package management systems, this script will be delegated to the "parent" shell system, i.e.
 * apt -> posix
 * snap -> posix
 * winget -> powershell